Health & Wellness

 Did you know that dogs, especially young pups with immature immune systems, can catch colds?

-“A dog cold, also known as a respiratory infection, is caused by viruses and/or bacteria,” Dr. Aliya McCullough, Fetch by The Dodo’s on-staff veterinarian, tells The Dig.
+“A dog cold, also known as a respiratory infection, is caused by viruses and/or bacteria,” Dr. Aliya McCullough, Fetch’s on-staff veterinarian, tells The Dig.

 Symptoms of colds in dogs usually last between 10 to 14 days, and will most likely go away on their own.
 But, there are some things you can do to help your pup feel more comfortable while recovering.